gbroxey/blog/wip2.md

 ## Code

-The code for this blog post is available nowhere.[^1]
+The code for this blog post is available nowhere.

 [density1]: /blog/2023/04/13/density-gcds.html
 [density2]: /blog/2023/04/18/dilations-primes.html